MicrosoftDocs/win32/desktop-src/printdocs/job-info-3.md

 ---
-Description: The JOB\_INFO\_3 structure is used to link together a set of print jobs. ms.assetid: a110f555-dc33-450c-ae77-ea26f0f69448
+description: The JOB\_INFO\_3 structure is used to link together a set of print jobs. ms.assetid: a110f555-dc33-450c-ae77-ea26f0f69448
 title: JOB_INFO_3 structure (Winspool.h)
 ms.topic: reference